Home Articles ITI Courses: After 10th and 12th, Duration and Fees, Eligibility, Admission, Top Colleges and Career Options

 ITI Colleges

-Career after completion of ITI Courses
+Career Pathways after Completion of ITI Courses

 There are multiple job opportunities for students who just finished their ITI course.
 They have two paths to choose, i.e., either pursue further studies or explore different job opportunities.
 Both of these choices have their own set of benefits, which are outlined below-